 Why is this the most important step?
 It allows you to directly reach out to your customers and connect with them personally.
-By really listening to what isn’t working—and working to address their issues—you can turn clients who would have left (called Detractors) into a loyal client base (called Promoters).
+By really listening to what isn’t working—and working to address their issues—you can turn clients who would have left (Detractors) into a loyal client base (Promoters).

 In the sections below we’ll cover actionable things you can do right away to boost customer retention.